JulianoW/DatFFXITool-Ruby_OLD/README.md

 1. Create a separate file for Encryption/Decoding

-- Move Integer rotate() method
+- Move Integer rotate() method - DONE
-- Rename to ror, create a rol
+- Rename to ror, create a rol - DONE
 - Need to create something to translate special characters (auto-trans brackets, element icons, probably more...)

 2. Possible additions to BinData

 - ???
 (May need some changes/additions to string? see #7)

-3. Complete Graphics portion for armor prototype
+3. Complete Graphics portion for armor prototype - DONE

-- Need to finish researching DAT format to extract the graphic portion of items
+- Need to finish researching DAT format to extract the graphic portion of items - DONE

 4. Refactor BinData::Records for reusability and DRYness, with other item types in mind
 - Header, Graphic portions should be reusable